 Padre – Y entonces el tigre estaba pasando por delante de ellos.

-The dialog is taken from the fifth chapter of Chilam Balam in Mediz Bolio translation.
-The chapter deals with the figurative language that is being used for making riddles.
-Throughout the chapter the father asks in a figurative way various requests, all sound impossible.
-By using figurative language the father examines his son, only the true noble son will be able to decipher the figurative language and to understand its true meaning.
+The dialog is taken from the fifth chapter of the Chilam Balam in Mediz Bolio’s translation.
+The chapter deals with the figurative language that is used for making riddles.
+Throughout the chapter, the father puts forth various requests in a figurative way, and they all sound impossible.
+By using figurative language, the father is testing his son: only the true noble son will be able to decipher the figurative language and to understand its true meaning.
 The last request, which appears before the quoted fragment, is a flying jaguar.
-The father asks him whether he is his true son and understands the true meaning of the request.
-The son answers that he is, and unlike his friends he does not go to look for the Jaguar in the mountains.
+The father asks him whether he is his true son and so understands the true meaning of the request.
+The son answers that he is, and unlike his friends, he does not go to look for the jaguar in the mountains.

-In the first scene, the father, well aware to the habit of the sombrerón to seduce young ladies, wishes to make sure that his son is his true son.
-Like the father in the Chilam Balam, he chooses the figurative language as the Shibolteth, as an ultimate test for revealing the true son.
-The son, therefore, is not just required to defend his mother but also to demonstrate poetic abilities.
-Throughout the play he exposes those skills.
-When his mother asks him when he comes back he answers “antes de que brillan los ojos del tigre” (Montellano 1986: 170), and the father, says the son, will come back together with “el olor de las luciénagas”.
-Moreover, the son represents his expertise in Mayan folk tales, in the second scene he tells together with his mother the story about the frogs and the snakes.
+In the first scene, the father, aware of the tendency of the sombrerón to seduce young ladies, wishes to make sure that his son is his true son.
+Like the father in the Chilam Balam, he chooses the figurative language as the Shibolteth as an ultimate test for revealing the true son.
+The son, therefore, is not just required to defend his mother, but also to demonstrate his poetic abilities.
+Throughout the play, he illustrates these skills.
+When his mother asks him when he will be coming back, he answers “antes de que brillan los ojos del tigre” (Montellano 1986: 170), and the father says that the son will come back together with “el olor de las luciénagas”.
+Moreover, the son also illustrates his expertise in Mayan folk tales when, in the second scene, together with his mother, he tells the story of the frogs and the snakes.

-Poetic abilities are required from the audience as well.
-In order to understand the play it is necessary to decipher the poetic images, and have a strong background in Mayan literature.
-Montellano does not try to make it easier, on the contrary, just like the father in the Chilam Balam he is posing riddles for the audience in order to test them.
-Thus, the whole tiger fragment that is crucial for the understanding of the play is given without any context or additional explanations.
-Montellano challenges the audience, members of La Casa del Estudiante indígena: are you the real heirs of the indigenous traditions?
+Poetic ability is also required of the audience.
+To understand the play, they must be able to decipher the poetic images and also have a strong background in Mayan literature.
+Montellano does not make it easy for them.
+On the contrary, just like the father in the Chilam Balam, he poses riddles for the audience to test them.
+Thus, the whole tiger fragment that is crucial for the understanding of the play is given without any context or additional explanation.
+Montellano challenges the audience, the members of La Casa del Estudiante Indígena, to see if they are the real heirs of the indigenous traditions.

-But even an attentive spectator who has strong background in indigenous literature will probably not be able to claim for a complete understanding.
-Since one of the main themes of the play is the rejection of intellectual hubris.
+But even an attentive spectator who has a strong background in indigenous literature will probably not be able to claim a complete understanding, since one of the main themes of the play is the rejection of intellectual hubris.
 Besides being a professional seducer of young ladies, the sombrerón is also known to be attracted to sages.
-In Miguel Angel Asturias’s version of the legend that was published at the same year, the sombrerón is a kid that distracts the monk from his studies and thus stops him from exploring the secrets of the universe (1970: 86).
-In the third scene of Montellano’s play, the Sombrerón ridicules the human’s passion for knowledge: “Los hombres quieren descubrirlo todo: lo que está detrás de la jícara del cielo y lo que está esparcido y ardiente en el corazón de la tierra” (Montellano 1988 [1931]: 176).
-In the end of the play, the human’s arrogance fails.
+In Miguel Angel Asturias’s version of the legend that was published in the same year, the sombrerón is a kid who distracts the monk from his studies and thus stops him from exploring the secrets of the universe (1970: 86).
+In the third scene of Montellano’s play, the sombrerón ridicules the human’s passion for knowledge: “Los hombres quieren descubrirlo todo: lo que está detrás de la jícara del cielo y lo que está esparcido y ardiente en el corazón de la tierra” (Montellano 1988 [1931]: 176).
+At the end of the play, the human’s arrogance fails.
 The sombrerón pretends to be dead and thus deceives the father once again.
-However educated we are, claims Montellano, we cannot win the mysteries.
-Hence, the Sombrerón recommends us in the beginning of the play (Montellano 1988 [1931]: 170):
+No matter how educated we may be, claims Montellano, we cannot beat the mysteries.
+Hence, the sombrerón recommends to us at the beginning of the play: